 I am a postdoctoral researcher and philosopher at the London School of Economics (LSE), specializing in theoretical frameworks that shaped ideas of what we colloquially call “social democracy” (although I prefer the term communitarian republicanism).
 My primary research interest lies in — what I call — the “left-Kantian” tradition of the nineteenth and twentieth century.
 This current is heavily influenced by Kant’s philosophy but replaces his individualist notion of freedom with a communitarian concept of freedom inspired by Marx.
 Although my work focuses on historical figures, I read them in dialogue with contemporary political theorists, particularly with neo-Marxists (Gerald A. Cohen), neo-Republicans (Philip Pettit), and Critical Theorists (Rainer Forst).

-My research has been accepted and published in journals such as Kantian Review, Continental Philosophy Review, and Archiv für Geschichte der Philosophie.
+My research has been accepted and published in journals such as Kantian Review, British Journal for the History of Philosophy, and Archiv für Geschichte der Philosophie.
 I have extensively written and published on the left-Kantian tradition within the Marburg School, focusing on figures like Friedrich Albert Lange, Hermann Cohen, Rudolf Stammler, and Ernst Cassirer.
 This research was also the subject of my PhD thesis, which led to the publication of two monographs: one in English with De Gruyter and another in German with Königshausen und Neumann.

 Currently, I am finalizing my work on Kant (a paper on his notion of citizenship) and Johann Benjamin Erhard (a paper on his human rights approach and a paper on his concept of economic injustice).
 I have started this research as a postdoctoral researcher in “The Kantian Foundations of Democracy” project, led by Reidar Maliks and funded by the Research Council of Norway at the University of Oslo.